zeon-studio/nextplate/src/content/homepage/_index.md

   - title: "WELCOME TO"
     subtitle: "Ninth Avenue Foods"
     image: "/images/banner-image.jpg"
-    content: "Ninth Avenue Foods is a fourth generation family-owned and operated company with a long-standing history of quality and service in the dairy industry.
+    content: "__**Ninth Avenue Foods**__ is a fourth generation family-owned and operated company with a long-standing history of quality and service in the dairy industry.
 As innovation has lead to growth and success, family values and commitment to quality has remained the same."
     bulletpoints:
       - "State-of-the-art **ESL manufacturing facilities**"
       - "**50+ years** of industry experience"